-We even visited the Old town Coffee shop to sample one of the most popular coffee joint of Malaysia.
-You cannot miss this for sure when in Malaysia so ditch Starbucks on you next trip to Malaysia and try the famous Old town white coffee.
+We even visited the Old Town Coffee shop to sample one of the most popular coffee joints of Malaysia.
+You cannot miss this for sure when in Malaysia so ditch Starbucks on your next trip to Malaysia and try the famous Old Town white coffee.

 The cafe was right next to the famous old man drinking white coffee mural and in the front was the Ipoh football ground.

 Next, we ambled our way exploring the cobblestone alleys of old town experiencing the rich culture of the old-world, colonial era.
 The walls of the old town have been restored and turned into pieces of art with interesting murals painted by various artists and the old shops have been turned into quaint cafes where live music is played in the evening.

 The heritage walk is about 4 miles long covering most of the historically important places and might take approx. 2 hours to complete all the places.
 Below is the heritage walk map which you can follow.